hundeo:

 FCI Group: Retrievers - Flushing Dogs - Water Dogs

-The Nova Scotia Duck Tolling Retriever - called Toller for short - is one of the more unknown representatives of retrievers.
-However, this is unjustified, as these retrievers are intelligent and playful companions.
-If you are looking for a dog that loves to learn and wants a lot of activity, you should definitely get to know this breed.
-Among the retrievers, he is the smallest representative.
+The Nova Scotia Duck Tolling Retriever - known as the Toller or Nova Scotia Retriever for short - is one of the lesser-known representatives of the retriever family.
+Wrongly so, because these retrievers are intelligent and playful companions.
+If you are looking for a dog that is willing to learn and needs a lot of activity, you should get to know this breed.
+The retriever is the smallest member of the retriever family.

 Nova Scotia Duck Tolling Retriever